Officer who fatally shot Justine Damond charged with murder, turns himself in

 The Minneapolis police officer who fatally shot an Australian woman in July was charged with murder Tuesday after he turned himself in when a warrant was issued for his arrest.

-Tom Plunkett, an attorney for Officer Mohamed Noor, said his client turned himself in to police in connection with the 2017 death of Justine Ruszczyk Damond.
+Officer Mohamed Noor turned himself in on Tuesday in connection to the 2017 death of Justine Ruszczyk Damond. his attorney confirmed.

+Jail records show he has been booked on charges of third-degree murder and second-degree manslaughter.

-Hennepin County Attorney Mike Freeman was scheduled to discuss charges in the case at a 2:30 p.m. news conference.
+Hennepin County Attorney Mike Freeman was scheduled to discuss charges Tuesday afternoon.

 The Associated Press contributed to this report.